2022 Portuguese legislative election

-CHEGA finished in third place, winning 12 seats and 7.2% of the vote.
-The Liberal Initiative (IL) finished in fourth place, winning 8 seats and 4.9% of the vote.
-Both parties experienced a surge of voters and made gains this election, though CHEGA received more than 100,000 less votes than its leader had received in the previous year's presidential election, an election in which turnout was lower.
+CHEGA finished in third place, winning 12 seats and 7.2 percent of the vote.
+The Liberal Initiative (IL) finished in fourth place, winning 8 seats and 4.9 percent of the vote.
+Both parties experienced a surge of voters and made gains this election, though CHEGA received 100,000 fewer votes than its leader had received in the previous year's presidential election, an election in which turnout was lower.

 The BE and CDU both suffered significant losses, being surpassed by the IL and CHEGA.
 Their rejection of the 2022 budget was considered to be a factor in losing votes and seats, along with tactical voting.
-The BE won 5 seats and 4.4% of the vote.
-CDU won 6 seats and 4.3% of the vote, while losing seats in Évora and Santarém districts.
+The BE won 5 seats and 4.4 percent of the vote.
+CDU won 6 seats and 4.3 percent of the vote, while losing seats in Évora and Santarém districts.
 The Ecologist Party "The Greens" (PEV) lost all their seats for the first time.

-The CDS – People's Party (CDS–PP) lost all their seats for the first time, receiving 1.6% of the vote.
+The CDS – People's Party (CDS–PP) lost all their seats for the first time, receiving 1.6 percent of the vote.
 Party leader Francisco Rodrigues dos Santos announced his resignation.
-People Animals Nature (PAN) suffered losses as well, winning 1 seat and 1.6% of the vote, 3 fewer seats than in the previous election.
-LIVRE won 1 seat and received 1.3% of the vote, holding on to the single seat they won in the previous election, with party leader Rui Tavares being elected in Lisbon.
+People Animals Nature (PAN) suffered losses as well, winning 1 seat and 1.6 percent of the vote, 3 fewer seats than in the previous election.
+LIVRE won 1 seat and received 1.3 percent of the vote, holding on to the single seat they won in the previous election, with party leader Rui Tavares being elected in Lisbon.

-The voter turnout grew, compared with the previous election, with 51.5% of registered voters casting a ballot, despite the ongoing COVID-19 pandemic in Portugal.
+The voter turnout grew, compared with the previous election, with 51.5 percent of registered voters casting a ballot, despite the COVID-19 pandemic in Portugal.

 After controversies and accusations because of the counting of overseas ballots, the Constitutional Court forced the repetition of the election in the Europe constituency, which elects two MPs.
 Therefore, the swearing in of the new Parliament and Government was delayed by a month and a half.
 The rerun of the election in the overseas constituency of Europe occurred, for in person voting, on 12 and 13 March 2022, and postal ballots were received until 23 March 2022.
 The final, certified results of the election were published in the official journal, Diário da República, on 26 March 2022.

 Background

 Fall of the government

-The proposed budget for 2022 was rejected on October 27, 2021, by all Opposition parties, with the expection of PAN and two Independent MPs, and with the then PS minority being the only one voting in favour.
+The proposed budget for 2022 was rejected on 27 October 2021 by all Opposition parties, with the expection of PAN and two Independent MPs, and with the then PS minority being the only one voting in favour.
 Prime Minister António Costa said to Members of Parliament, in his speech before the final vote, that he would not resign and would ask for a "stable, reinforced and lasting new majority" in the early elections.

-After this vote, President Marcelo Rebelo de Sousa started hearing parties and convened the Council of State, thus deciding to dissolve Parliament and call a snap election for 30 January 2022.
+After the Parliamentary vote, President Marcelo Rebelo de Sousa started hearing parties and convened the Council of State, thus deciding to dissolve Parliament and call a snap election for 30 January 2022.